monsur/bAIsball/README.md

 - Use the AI TTS API to convert the transcript into an MP3.

 ## Code
 Source lives in the podcaster/src directory.
+Each of the steps above is encapsulated in a different source file.
 I used cursor.com to get the initial code bootstrapped, but then I ran out of quota so I made a bunch of refactorings myself.

 ## Examples